A favorite fermented beverage in our home is homemade root beer.

 Hires apparently discovered the herbal tea base for his commercial root beer creation while on his honeymoon.
 It blended over twenty-five herbs, berries and roots.
 This proprietary root beer beverage using carbonated water in leiu of natural fermenation was first introduced to the public at the 1876 Philadelphia Centennial exhibition.
 The Hires family manufactured root beer for decades and introduced and distributed bottled root beer beginning in 1893.

-Root beer has no standard recipe, but common ingredients for modern commercial versions include sugar (GMO in North America) and artificial sassafras flavoring.
+Root beer has no standard recipe.
+However, the common ingredients for modern commercial versions include sugar (GMO in North America) and artificial sassafras flavoring.
 Hormone disrupting soybean protein is sometimes used to create a foamy quality.
 Caramel coloring, a potential carcinogen, is used to make the beverage artificially brown.

 You can see why the trend to homemade root beer is making a comeback with such nasty ingredients!
 While homemade versions can be made with processed extracts made in a factory, it is more healthful to make it the traditional way using unprocessed herbs and roots.
 The result can be alcoholic or non-alcoholic, carbonated or not.